 For example, you would not use the same style when presenting to a group of elementary students and to a board of trustees.
 Don’t talk down to your listeners.
 Try to empathize with the audience’s areas of interest and their specific concerns whenever possible.

-- Load your show onto the computer’s hard drive to run it.
-It will run faster, and your slide transitions will be smoother, than if you run it from your floppy disk, CD, or thumb drive.
+Load your show onto the computer’s hard drive to run it.
+It will run faster, and your slide transitions will be smoother than if you run it from a thumb drive.

 Suggestions for Oral Presentations

 Make sure the people in the last row can hear you, ask them before you begin.
 The microphone is your instrument of communication.
 Use it.